-USA/International/Canada Channel Maps
+International/Canada/USA Channel Maps

-Three (3) sets of VHF Channel Maps have been established for marine use in the USA, Canada, and the rest of the world (International).
-Most of the channels are the same for all three (3) maps, but there are definite differences (see table in the Appendix on page 54).
+Three (3) sets of VHF Channel Maps have been established for marine use: International, Canada, and USA, Most of the channels are the same for all three (3) maps, but there are definite differences (see table in the Appendix on page 42).
 Your radio has all three (3) maps built into it and will operate correctly in whichever area you choose.